Orang Seletar language

-Orang Seletar (Slitar) is a language of the Orang Laut of the south coast of the Malay Peninsula.
+Orang Seletar, also known as Slitar or Seletar, is a language of the Orang Laut of the south coast of the Malay Peninsula.
 It is very close to Malay, and may be counted as a dialect of that language.
 The speaking population is unknown, but is likely in the range of a few thousand.
 The language is considered critically endangered by UNESCO.
+Currently, older generations communicate with each other exclusively or mainly in Seletar, but younger generations and people living outside the community are more likely to use Malay.
+Few Seletar people teach their mother tongue to their own children; this, combined with other factors such as diminishing seafood catches has led the younger generations to urbanise and shift languages.